sauvc/rulebook/rulebook.md

 <div style="text-align:center"> Figure 3.
 Structure of the flare. </div>

 ### Surfacing
 Breaching the surface any point during the mission causes the current attempt to come to an end.
 The team may wish to try again if they still have time left.
+When the AUV surfaces, and the current attempt comes to an end, the total points for that attempt will be computed based on the tasks accomplished and the timing bonus.

 ### Timing Bonus